OlapOffice/FabricBillAnalyzer/README.md

 ### Integration with Fabric Capacity Metrics
 1. **Use Fabric Capacity Metrics App** for real-time performance monitoring
 2. **Use this Bill Analyzer** for historical cost analysis and optimization
-3. **Combine insights** from both tools for complete Fabric governance
+3. **Combine insights** from both tools for complete Azure & Fabric governance

 ## 🔧 Configuration